Ashhh33/Ashhh33.github.io/_portfolio/my-portfolio.md

 #     alt: "placeholder image 3"
 ---

-Based on my search through your chat history, here's a funnier, first-person bio for your personal website:

----

 Hi, I'm **Flora Gan**, and I'm a data scientist who somehow convinced people that staring at matrices all day counts as a real job.

 I have a Master's in Data Science with a focus on AI from the University of Melbourne, plus a physics degree that I mostly use to sound intimidating at parties.
 (Just kidding—I don't go to parties.
 I prefer one-on-one conversations where I can properly interrogate...
 I mean, get to know people.)